Tacticacti/Metaspeech/README.md

 ## 🧪 Testing
 The project uses 2 different methods of testing frameworks for testing: unit tests and E2E tests.

-### Unit tests
+### Unit tests & Integration tests
-For unit tests we use:
+For unit and integration tests we use:
 [![Vitest](https://img.shields.io/badge/Vitest-6E9F18?logo=Vitest&labelColor=gray)](https://vitest.dev/)

 A unit test is a block of code that verifies the accuracy of a smaller, isolated block of application code, typically a function or method.
 The unit test is designed to check that the block of code runs as expected, according to the developer's theoretical logic behind it. - [Amazon](https://aws.amazon.com/what-is/unit-testing/#:~:text=A%20unit%20test%20is%20a,developer's%20theoretical%20logic%20behind%20it.)

+Integration testing is a type of software testing where components of the software are gradually integrated and then tested as a unified group.
+Usually, these components are already working well individually, but they may break when integrated with other components. - [katalon](https://katalon.com/resources-center/blog/integration-testing)

-Unit tests can be found troughout the project, they can be identified by their extension: `.test.ts`.
+Unit and integration tests can be found throughout the project, they can be identified by their extension: `.test.ts`.
 In some cases a `.help.ts` file can be found along side it.
 Suc files contain helper functions to find specific elements or perform common actions like clicking a button.

 ### E2E tests
 For end-to-end tests we use: